 - Which countries?
 Country category lists are not currently implemented as all arrivals can travel without quarantine with a negative PCR test result – full list here.

 - Requirements?
 Entry requirements include a negative coronavirus PCR test from within 72 hours of flight to Jordan – full list of 5 requirements listed below

 - Which borders?
-Flights arriving to Queen Alia International Airport in Amman and King Hussein International Airport in Aqaba.
+Flights are arriving to Queen Alia International Airport in Amman and King Hussein International Airport in Aqaba.
 Land borders have been reopened and pre-registration is required for the specific border crossing.

 - Airlines and routes?
 Flights are gradually increasing as more country advisory groups reduce the discouragement of cross border movements.